-In addition, consistent with broader national calls for investing in community schools models, the Vermont GA allocated \$3.9M of ARPA ESSER state set-aside to be used for a grant program for districts to engage in planning for and implementation of community schools models throughout the state.
+Community Schools.
+Consistent with broader national calls for investing in community school models, the Vermont GA allocated \$3.4M of ARP ESSER state set-aside to be used for a multi-year grant program for districts to engage in planning for and implementation of community schools models throughout the state.
 Community schools promise to address learning loss and other deleterious student outcomes resulting from the pandemic, particularly in our most rural areas where services are scant or difficult for struggling families to access.
-The hope is that embedding medical, mental health, social services, and other relevant supports within the school setting will not only assist students and parents with securing these services but will bring about improved academic performance and growth as a result of receiving the nonacademic supports needed as a result of COVID-19.
-ARPA ESSER state set-aside funds will also be used to evaluate the effectiveness of this community schools program.
+The vision is that embedding medical, mental health, social services, and other relevant supports within the school setting will not only assist students and parents with securing these services but will bring about improved academic performance and growth through receiving the non-academic supports needed because of COVID-19.
+ARP ESSER state set-aside funds will also be used to evaluate the effectiveness of this community schools program.
+Community schools and related initiatives such as "whole school, whole community, whole child" approaches have been shown empirically to improve academic success, and both physical and mental health/well-being for students and families.